Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file creates a symbolic link to /bin/ls _ls_ the symbolic link to be created in the current working directory 14-copy_html
-This file executes a script that copies all the HTML files
+This file executes a script that copies all the HTML files 100-lets_move
+This file executes a script that moves all files beginning with an uppercase letter to the directory /tmp/u